 Along with equipment, consider the cost of installation.
 If your building needs retrofitting to accommodate the new compressor, factor this in.

-If you’re purchasing a new air compressor, you should include any rebates into the price.
+If you’re purchasing a new air compressor, you should include any rebates in the price.
 Many Quincy Compressors are eligible for energy efficiency rebates, which can bring down the cost of equipment.

-Maintenance and repairs make up about 12 percent of an air compressor’s lifetime cost, according to Energy Star data.
+Around 12% of a compressed air system’s lifetime cost comes from maintenance and repairs, according to Energy Star data.
 These expenses include labor and replacement materials.
 You may also have costs from project delays if repairs are needed at a critical time.

 Regular inspections and maintenance can decrease repairs.
 Set up an inspection schedule, and stick to it.
 It’s much easier to prevent damage than it is to repair it.
 In addition, you’ll be able to find and make repairs when the damage is minor.
 This can help you avoid more expensive and time-consuming damage down the road.